slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 News are the first draft of History but he human brain was not designed to process all of the world’s emergencies in realtime.
 Journalism is now activism.
 It’s the only way to get eyeballs.
 Media companies harvest your attention and transform it into revenue.

+> *"The clash of ideas is the sound of freedom."
+-- Lady Bird Johnson [1912]*

+> *"Your job is to get your audience to care about your obsessions."
+-- Martin Scorsese [1942]*

 > *"The goal of media is to make every problem, your problem." (...)
 "Journalists aren’t neutral, they’re the cavalry of culture wars." (...)
 "All new information starts as misinformation." (...)